eclipse-apoapsis/ort-server/website/docs/architecture/authorization.md

 The idea behind this is to simplify checking for access permissions in the backend, because there are often multiple roles that can give access to a resource.
 For example, an organization administrator is also an administrator for all products in the organization.
 So, when performing an action on a product that requires admin permissions, the backend would have to check if the user is either an administrator for the product or an administrator for the organization.
-With the hierarchical concept, it only needs to check for the specific permission, because the organization administrator role contains all product administrator roles and therefore also all permissions for all products within the organization.
+With the hierarchical concept, it only needs to check for the specific permission because the organization administrator role contains all product administrator roles and therefore also all permissions for all products within the organization.

 ### Examples